BOINC/boinc-client-docker/README.md

 #### VirtualBox-savvy BOINC client usage

 - Install the `virtualbox-dkms` package on the host.
+NOTE: The version of the Virtualbox must by identical (major.minor.patch) on the host and the container.
 - Run the following command:

 ```sh